Karscoding/Platformer/SDL2/docs/README-gdk.md

 ### 9. Build and Run from Visual Studio ###

-At this point, you should be able to build and run your game from the Visual Studio Debugger.
+At this point, you should be able to build and update your game from the Visual Studio Debugger.
 If you get any linker errors, make sure you double-check that you referenced all the required libs.

 If you are testing Xbox Live functionality, it's likely you will need to change to the Sandbox for your title.
 To do this: